How might we create the environment for students to be collaborative, creative and curious learners?

 Creating the need-to-know.
 Developing authentic problems, with meaningful content for real audiences.

-Output: Create engaging and inspiring mountaintops and entry events
+Output: Create engaging and inspiring big ideas, mountaintops and entry events

-This scaffolding the learning design within an inquiry approach that supports differentiation and personalisation.
+This scaffolding the learning design within an inquiry approach that supports differentiation, personalisation, student agency and passions.

 Output: Create open-ended and deep learning rubrics to challenge and inspire

-The practice and mind frame of the teacher toward future-focused learning is essential for its ongoing success.
-Shifting from solo to team-based practices required a deliberate strategy.
+Teaching team: The practice and mind frame of the teacher toward future-focused learning is essential for its ongoing success.

 Module 6: Ecosystem – The Learning Environment